 My Research Project On Pest Control Websites

 In January 2016, I looked at 127 pest control websites in Australia.
 I’m building a prospect list.
-There’s some splendid ones out there and there’s some shockers too.
+There are some splendid ones out there, and there are some shockers too.

 Heck, there’s room for improvement on my site – and I’m testing my way to a better site all the time.

-In this blog post, we look at the critical elements every pest control website and specifically the home page must convert at the highest levels so you can rely on it to grow your business.
+This blog post looks at the critical elements every pest control website must have to convert at the highest levels so you can rely on it to grow your business.

 Why Is The Home Page Important?

-Your homepage is on of the most important pages on your site.
+Your homepage is one of the most important pages on your site.
 Hubspot rates it as one of the four most important pages along with: